BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 1. each odd harmonic $(2k+1)f$ with $k \in \mathbb{N}_0$ of the fundamental $f$ is present and
 2. the amplitude of the harmonic $2k+1$ decreases with $8/\pi^2(2k + 1)^2$

-The amplitudes decreases **quadratically** with increasing frequencies.
+The amplitudes decrease **quadratically** with increasing frequencies.

 ```{figure} ../../../figs/sounddesign/triangle_5.png
 ---